Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Approximations

-\paragraph*{Large separation distance approximation :} This approximation accounts for the spatial separation between the production point $z_0$ and the first scattering point $z_1$.
+This approximation accounts for the spatial separation between the production point $z_0$ and the first scattering point $z_1$.
 In principle, this approximation enforces the notion that the mean free path should be larger than the screening length of the scattering centre, an assumption that is crucial for the validity of the Gyulassy-Wang model:

-In practice then, all terms proportional to $e^{-\mu_D \Delta z}$ are neglected under the large separation distance approximation.
-However, the statement that $ \mu_D \Delta z \gg 1$ enforces $\lambda_{mfp}\gg 1/\mu_D$ is not exactly correct, so that it must be possible to include contributions with small initial separation distances.
-The first attempt at computing an all-system-size correction to GLV energy-loss \cite{Kolbe:2015rvk,Kolbe:2015suq} relaxed precisely this approximation in the full radiative energy-loss calculation, keeping terms proportional to $e^{-\mu_D \Delta z}$.
+In practice then, all terms proportional to $e^{-\mu \Delta z}$ are neglected under the large separation distance approximation.
+However, the statement that $ \mu \Delta z \gg 1$ enforces $\lambda_{mfp}\gg 1/\mu$ is not exactly correct, so that it must be possible to include contributions with small initial separation distances.
+The first attempt at computing an all-system-size correction to GLV energy-loss \cite{Kolbe:2015rvk,Kolbe:2015suq} relaxed precisely this approximation in the full radiative energy-loss calculation, keeping terms proportional to $e^{-\mu \Delta z}$.
 In the present work, we will also relax this approximation, calling the result the ``all-path-length'' (APL) result.\\